-In connection with a competitive procurement, Goodwill Industries of Ventura and Santa Barbara Counties has been selected as the current program operator for the WIOA Title I Youth Programs for Santa Barbara County.
+Through a competitive procurement, Goodwill Industries of Ventura and Santa Barbara Counties is the current program operator for the WIOA Title I Youth Programs for Santa Barbara County.
 Goodwill has extensive experience in working with youth with disabilities, and in addition to operating the WIOA Title I Youth program for Santa Barbara County, also operates the DOR Student Services Paid Work Experience program for both Ventura County and Santa Barbara County.
 Upon the end of the term of the agreement with Goodwill, SBCWD will competitively procure a subrecipient to operate the WIOA Title I Youth Program, and will assure that the program operator selected will possess the skills needed to increase digital literacy and fluency of youth participants, including youth with disabilities.